maemo-leste/maemo-user-guide/source/reference.rst

 Multimedia & Entertainment:
 ---------------------------
 * Photos: camera application, how to make photos
+* Images: how to view images
 * Music / media player: Default application, how to use it [wip]
 * eBook reader (Dorian)
+* Games, game emulators

 Navigation & location:
 ----------------------